LMBernardo/octoled/README.md

 3. Support more display devices
 4. Support more host devices
 5. Better configuration options and setup process
+6. TESTS!!!!
+7. Add CI/CD process
+8. Get plugin published in the Plugin Manager (WAITING FOR IMPROVEMENTS TO CODE - NOT CURRENTLY FIT FOR FULL RELEASE)

 ## Setup
 Connect your display to the default I2C pins on the Raspberry Pi.
 CURRENTLY ONLY SUPPORTS DISPLAYS ON ADDRESS 0x3C!!